Cysharp/ObservableCollections/README.md

 }
 ```

-> WPF can not use SoretedView beacuse SortedView can not provide sort event to INotifyCollectionChanged.
+> WPF can not use SortedView because SortedView can not provide sort event to INotifyCollectionChanged.

 Unity
 ---